michaeldai1006/TDOuroboros/README.md

 pod 'TDOuroboros'
 ```

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

-## Author
+## About

-michaeldai1006, dtc74110@gmail.com
+We love PRs, come become part of the project!

 ## License

 TDOuroboros is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](./LICENSE) file for more info.